ZhongXinyu/Fantasy-Premier-League-/README.md

 python3 -m src.favourite_player
 ```
 (run as a method otherwise relative path will be wrong)
-and the results are generated in output/player_count/{date} folder.
+and the results are generated in the output/player_count/{date} folder.
 These images demonstrate the most commonly picked players *(captain/vice_captain/substitute)* by the top 1000 managers.
-It may take a while to run as it calls API 1000 times for each week's data.(Need to improve performance)
+It may take a while to run as it calls API 1000 times for each week's data.
+(Need to improve performance)

 ### 3 model

-I am building a model to predict the transfer in/out of players based on their performance and other factors Currently testing various models to capture the most indicating feature to predict FPL players' behavior when transfering players.
+I am building various models to predict the transfer in/out of players based on their performance and other factors.
+I am Currently testing various models to capture the most indicating features to predict FPL players' behavior when transferring players.
 (TBD)

 ## Other useful output